 concept if:

-and a
+size_type and a

-method (returning a size_type
+size method (returning a size_type).
+This

 method shall return the total number of elements in the discretization